Skip navigation

 How should this medicine be used?

-Use each syringe or automatic injection device only once and inject all the solution in the syringe.
+Use each syringe or one press patient-controlled injector device only once and inject all the solution in the syringe.
 Discard the used syringe or device even if there is still some medication left in it.
 Dispose of used syringes or devices in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-Remove the prefilled syringe or automatic injection device from the refrigerator, place the syringe on a flat surface without removing the needle cover or device cap, and allow it warm to room temperature for 30 minutes before you are ready to inject the medication.
+Remove the prefilled syringe or one press patient-controlled injection device from the refrigerator and place on a flat surface without removing the needle cover or device cap.
+Allow it warm to room temperature for 30 minutes before injecting.
 Do not try to warm the medication by heating it in a microwave, placing it in hot water, leaving it in sunlight, or through any other method.

-Do not shake a prefilled syringe or automatic injection device that contains guselkumab.
-Do not use guselkumab prefilled syringe if it is dropped; it has glass parts and should be handled carefully.
+Do not shake a prefilled syringe or press patient-controlled injection device that contains guselkumab.
+Do not use if it is dropped; it has glass parts and should be handled carefully.

 Always look at guselkumab solution before injecting it.
-Check that the expiration date has not passed and that the liquid is clear and colorless to light yellow solution.
-The liquid may contain a few visible particles.
+Check that the expiration date has not passed and that the liquid is clear and colorless to slightly yellow.
+The liquid may contain a few small white particles or air bubbles.
 Do not use the prefilled syringe or device if it is damaged, expired, frozen, or if the liquid is cloudy, discolored, or contains large particles.

-You can inject guselkumab injection anywhere on the front of your thighs (upper leg), back of upper outer arms, or abdomen (stomach) except your navel and the area 2 inches (5 centimeters) around it.
-To reduce the chances of soreness or redness, use a different site for each injection.
-Do not inject into an area where the skin is tender, bruised, red, hard.
+You can inject guselkumab injection anywhere on the front of your thighs (upper leg) or lower stomach area except your navel (belly button) and the area 2 inches (5 centimeters) around it.
+If someone else injects the medication, the back of the upper arm may also be used.
+Do not inject into an area where the skin is tender, bruised, red, hard, or scaly, or where you have scars or stretch marks.

 Other uses for this medicine